guicho271828/trivia/README.md

 Same as MATCH, except MATCH-ERROR will be raised if not matched.

-## [Macro] ematch-values
+## [Macro] multiple-value-ematch

-    ematch-values values-form &body clauses
+    multiple-value-ematch values-form &body clauses

-Same as MATCH-VALUES, except MATCH-ERROR will be raised if not matched.
+Same as MULTIPLE-VALUE-MATCH, except MATCH-ERROR will be raised if not matched.

 ## [Macro] cmatch